planarvoid/WordPress-Android/CONTRIBUTING.md

 ## Share your code early

-1. work on a branch and open up a WIP PR on github
+1. Work on a branch and open up a WIP PR on GitHub.
-2. make tested, working commits and push them frequently
+2. Make tested and working commits, and push them frequently.
-3. when your changes are ready for final review, remove WIP from the PR title and ask for a review in the #android slack channel
+3. When your changes are ready for final review, remove `WIP` from the PR title and ask for a review in the `#android` slack channel.
-4. your PR needs two thumbs up before you merge it, or one thumb up if you paired on it
+4. Wait for two thumbs up for your PR before you merge it.
+Alternatively, wait for one thumb up if you paired on your PR.

 ## Communicate early with Release Captains